agoda-com/cicd/README.md

 After pushing your changes, go to `Actions` tab in your Github repository.
 The changes will be verified and you should see the green check in front of the workflow name when it is finished.

 ## Verifying changes before merging codes
+1. Go back to `Code` tab
-1. Go to `.github/workflows/cicd-workflow.yml`, edit the file by clicking at pencil icon
+2. Go to `.github/workflows/cicd-workflow.yml`, edit the file by clicking at pencil icon
-2. Change the event of the workflow from `on: push` to be `on: pull_request`
+3. Change the event of the workflow from `on: push` to be `on: pull_request`
   ```
   name: Nodejs
   on: pull_request
   ```
-3. Click `Commit changes` button
+4. Select `Start commit` dropdown (top-right) and click `Commit changes` button
-4. Go back to `Actions` tab and you should not see a new build running
+5. Go back to `Actions` tab and you should not see a new build running

 ## Creating pull request
 1. Go to `README.md` file in root path, edit the file by clicking at pencil icon